bartek-blog/bartek-blog.github.io/_posts/2019-02-13-What-machine-learning-is.markdown

 In classical science we are observing reality and we are trying to find rules or formulas that model it.
 For example, you may try to observe an object that moves with constant speed.
-By comparing different distances $S$ and times $t$ you should get to a conclusion that $S = C \cdot t$, where $C$ is some constant (which is of course the speed).
+By comparing different distances $S$ and times $t$ you should get to a conclusion that

+$$S = C \cdot t$$,

+where $C$ is some constant (which is of course the speed).
 This formula allows you to tell how much time it takes for an object to move on distances that you have not seen before.

 In machine learning we do something similar.
 We start with a formula, often with many unknown parameters.
 Then we fit those parameters to given data and then on new data we test how well we have